-We begin this process when you first make contact with us.
-Depending on your needs we can give you advice and signpost you to organisations who may be able to help, or if your needs are greater, we can arrange for an assessment of your needs to take place.
+Both schemes, Support with Confidence and Personal Assistants at Home begin this process when you first make contact.
+Depending on your needs we can you will be signposted to organisations who may be able to help, or if your needs are greater, Bracknell Forest Adult Social Care will arrange for an assessment of your needs to take place.

 What will the assessment seek to find out?

 A care manager (usually a social worker or therapist) will help you to think about:

 - What your needs are

 - What help you think you may need